Enso21/Stories/docs/markdown/ryan-quotes.md

 > Me: 7ish?
 Then... [slow processing on low sanity].
 We've been here for EIGHT hours?!?
 >
 > Ryan: Wait, you're right.
 I thought we'd only been here for 6 hours because I did the math wrong.

+> Ryan: Asking questions is not indicative guilt.
+>
+> Me: I'll keep that in mind.
+>
+> Ryan: Well, I said that without much thought.

+> [on the Rhodes first floor bathroom]
+>
+> Ryan: You know how I said that the Cornell Store bathroom is the worst bathroom on campus?
+This one is top 3.
+>
+> Huy: Wait what?
+>
+> Ryan: Top 3 worse.

+> I'm not flaming you, I'm adding fuel to the fire.

+> Me: Do you want to sit down Ryan?
+>
+> Ryan: Nah, I'm afraid of sitting on nature.

+> [Ryan on English Class]
+>
+> There are people in English who are so good as bsing.
+Yeah, there are some people who say some reasonable interpretations.
+And then there's other people who speak, and everyone just wasted 30 seconds of their lives.

+> Me: Is this a RyanMD moment?
+>
+> Ryan: Well, yes, but RyanMD is not 0% accurate.
+It's accurate at least some time, otherwise it wouldn't exist.